burnjoe/linked-list-operations/README.md

-# Linked List Operations - Menu Driven Program
+# Singly Linked List Operations - Menu Driven Program
 ## add() - insert() - delete() - count() - display()

 Linked list is an ordered set of nodes, whereas nodes contains the data it holds and the pointer which points to the next node - either null or the Node's address.